 So long as the Notes are represented by a Global Certificate and such Global Certificate is held on behalf of a clearing system, notices to Noteholders may be given by delivery of the relevant notice to that clearing system for communication by it to entitled Accountholders in substitution for notification as required by Condition 13.
-Any such notice shall be deemed to have been given to the Noteholders on the day after the day on which such notice is delivered to DTC.
+Any such notice shall be deemed to have been given to the Noteholders on the day after the day on which such notice is delivered to such clearing system.

-Whilst any of the Notes held by a Noteholder are represented by a Global Certificate registered in the name of DTC or its nominee, notices to be given by such Noteholder must be given by such Noteholder in accordance with DTC's operational procedures.
+Whilst any of the Notes held by a Noteholder are represented by a Global Certificate, notices to be given by such Noteholder may be given by such Noteholder (where applicable) through the applicable clearing system's operational procedures and otherwise in such manner as the Fiscal Agent and the applicable clearing system may approve for this purpose.